We’ll make tourism veritable income earner for Nigeria – Buhari - Vanguard News

 He described the tour as a peace setting project that will attract foreign and direct tourism investments, and also critical to Nigeria economic development.

-In his own remarks, the Acting Director-General of National Commission for Museums and Monuments, CMM, Alh.
-Abdulkerim Kadiri, expressed gratitude to federal government for its support and agenda that placed tourism on top of its priority lists, as main stay for revenue generation for the country.
+In his own remarks, the Acting Director-General of National Commission for Museums and Monuments, CMM, Alhaji Abdulkerim Kadiri, expressed gratitude to federal government for its support and agenda that placed tourism on top of its priority list, as main stay for evenue generation for the country.

 He also commended the Minister for Information and Culture for his concern and for projecting national culture and heritage to the global community.